ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 #### Analysis of the Observation Data

-For the analysis of NICER observations, there are some of useful resources [Stingray Spectral Timing Notebook](https://github.com/StingraySoftware/notebooks/tree/main/Spectral%20Timing), [RXTE Cook Book](https://heasarc.gsfc.nasa.gov/docs/xte/recipes/lc_color.html#colors) (Explain How to create and plot light curves, hardness ratios, Hardness-intensity diagram, Periodogram modeling and cross spectrum, Power colors and color-color diagrams),<br> [nicer-ixpe workshop](https://github.com/nmik/nicer-ixpe), [HEASARC-PyXspec notebooks](https://github.com/HEASARC/PyXspec-Jupyter-notebooks), which have various usefull notebooks explaining spectrum, light-curve, Spectral-Timing analysis by leveraging `Stingray`.
+For the analysis of NICER observations, there are some of useful resources [Stingray Spectral Timing Notebook](https://github.com/StingraySoftware/notebooks/tree/main/Spectral%20Timing), [RXTE Cook Book](https://heasarc.gsfc.nasa.gov/docs/xte/recipes/lc_color.html#colors) (Explain How to create and plot light curves, Hardness Ratios, Hardness-intensity diagram, Periodogram modeling and cross spectrum, Power colors and color-color diagrams),<br> [nicer-ixpe workshop](https://github.com/nmik/nicer-ixpe), [HEASARC-PyXspec notebooks](https://github.com/HEASARC/PyXspec-Jupyter-notebooks), which have various usefull notebooks explaining spectrum, light-curve, Spectral-Timing analysis by leveraging `Stingray`.

 **UI for the Particular Observation of Database**<br>
 for a particular Observation Database will show the graphical input(PNG file) for quicklook. <br>